StimulCross/donation-alerts/packages/api/README.md

 }
 ```

-There is also a batch of useful accessors indicating the current pagination state: [currentPage](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#currentPage), [totalPages](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#totalPages), [perPage](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#perPage), etc. To see the full list of available properties and methods, check the paginator [documentation](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html) page.
+In addition, the paginator provides useful properties to inspect the current state, such as [currentPage](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#currentPage), [totalPages](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#totalPages), [perPage](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#perPage), and others.
+For a complete list of available properties and methods, refer to the paginator [documentation](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html).

-You can reset the state at any time using the [reset](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#reset) method.
+You can reset the paginator’s state at any time using the [reset](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#reset) method:

 ```ts
 paginator.reset();